QafooLabs/QafooLabsNoFrameworkBundle/README.md

     qafoo_labs_framework_extra:
         convert_exceptions:
             Doctrine\ORM\EntityNotFoundException: Symfony\Component\HttpKernel\Exception\NotFoundHttpException
+            Doctrine\ORM\ORMException: 500

+Notable facts about the conversion:

+- Both Target Exception classes or just a HTTP StatusCode can be specified
+- Subclasses are checked for as well.
-If you don't define conversions the listener is not registered.
-If an exception is converted the original exception will specifically logged before conversion.
+- If you don't define conversions the listener is not registered.
+- If an exception is converted the original exception will specifically logged before conversion.
 That means when an exception occurs it will be logged twice.

 ## JMS Serializer as Templating Engine